jundalisay/superb/content/en/superphysics/principles/chapter-01.md

 Even then, the solution might still not reflect to our consciousness.

-The solution might finally reflect after we ask our customers directly, or read the device's user manual.
+The solution might finally reflect after we:
+- ask our customers directly, or
+- read the device's user manual.

 At that moment, our minds feel a relief since its effort can end.